Medicare Special Enrollment Periods (SEP)

 You can get coverage through a Medicare Special Enrollment Period if you meet certain qualifying requirements.

-What is the Medicare Special Enrollment Period (SEP)?
+What is a Medicare Special Enrollment Period (SEP)?

 Medicare offers people the chance to enroll in Medicare during a Special Enrollment Period (SEP) that can take place at any time throughout the year, depending on your specific circumstances.